 Liquid Waste, Regulated Hazardous Waste, and Low-level Radioactive Waste

-Go to www.michigan.gov/deqwaste and select the type of waste you need to dispose of for more detailed information, or call the Environmental Assistance Center at 800/662-9278 Monday through Friday, 8 a.m to 5 p.m.
+Click here for more information, or call the Environmental Assistance Center at (800) 662-9278 Monday through Friday, 8 a.m to 5 p.m.

 Medical Waste